 Student Representative.

-(2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position.
+(2) If only one member is nominated for the position, the returning officer appointed under rule 54(1) must declare the member elected to the position at the annual general meeting.

 (3) If more than one member is nominated, a ballot must be held in accordance with rule 54.